 JC: Well, the city said my grandmother’s house was worth $3875.
 Was a two-flat, with a four-stall garage, a garden, porch, upper and lower.
 Three bedrooms.
 You know.
 She got a check for about four grand or something like that.
 This is in 1964.

-FA: Supposedly, in the State Historical Society records and stuff like that, the person who was in charge of the Redevelopment Authority, he bought a lot of the houses like this and sold them back to the city, so there was that type stuff...also, these guys have told stories about...if you could speak English, you got a certain amount;if you couldn’t speak English, you got a lower amount.
-So…
+FA: Supposedly, in the State Historical Society records and stuff like that, the person who was in charge of the Redevelopment Authority, he bought a lot of the houses like this and sold them back to the city, so there was that type of stuff.
+Also, these guys have told stories about—if you could speak English, you got a certain amount.
+If you couldn’t speak English, you got a lower amount.
+So—

 JC: They were elderly.
-And by that time my mother and father, they had already moved out, and they ended up by Vilas Park by Cerniglias and Parisi, [INAUDIBLE], so the little Italian community like that--they didn’t know.
-All of sudden, “here’s your check, Mrs. Caruso.”
+And by that time my mother and father, they had already moved out, and they ended up by Vilas Park by Cerniglias and Parisi, (unintelligible) so the little Italian community like that—they didn’t know.
+All of sudden, here’s your check, Mrs. Caruso.
 Per se.
 She didn’t know.
 Her husband had passed.
 It’s condemned.
 If you didn’t [take the money] they were going to condemn it, let’s put it this way, they’d find something wrong with it.